6 Leg Extension Alternatives for Stronger and Bigger Legs

 Dumbbell Leg Extension

 The Dumbbell Leg Extension is an exercise that allows you to perform this tremendous quad-isolating exercise when you don't have a machine.
 Admittedly, it takes a decent amount of balance and some getting used to it.
-However, it does a very good job of targeting the quads with nothing but a dumbbell and a bench.
+However, it does a very good job of targeting the quads with nothing but a dumbbell and a weight bench.

 An added benefit of the dumbbell leg extension is engaging your adductor muscles to hold the dumbbell between your feet.
 The key to properly performing this exercise is to have enough floor clearance to allow for a complete movement without hitting your heels on the floor.
 Keeping your feet off the floor the whole time also takes the emphasis off your hip flexors and puts it on your quads.